What time does your tour begin?

 Is it hard to find your location and do you provide transportation?

 We do not provide transportation.
 We will email you directions when we confirm your reservation.
-Our observing site is located in the Village of Oak Creek about a 20 minute ride from the center of Sedona.
+Our observing sites are located in Sedona about a 20 minute ride from the center of town.
 The center of Sedona is where Hwy.
 89A and Hwy.
 179 cross.
 We have never had anyone get lost trying to find our location.

 Can we bring a bottle of wine and can we smoke at your site?